 RET phosphorylation assay by immunoprecipitation and western blotting

 The level of RET phosphorylation in vitro in response to BT44, GDNF and NRTN was studied in MG87RET murine fibroblasts stably transfected with the long isoform of RET as described previously [46, 47].
-MG87RET cells were cultured overnight and transiently transfected with full-length human GFRα1 cDNA sub-cloned in pCDNA6 vector (Invitrogen, USA) , hGFRα2 cDNA in pCR3.1 and enhanced green fluorescent protein (GFP) cDNA in pEGFP-N1, using Lipofectamine 2000 (Invitrogen), as described by the manufacturer.
+MG87RET cells were cultured overnight and transiently transfected with full-length human GFRα1 cDNA sub-cloned in pCDNA6 vector (Invitrogen, USA) , hGFRα2 cDNA in pCR3.1 or enhanced green fluorescent protein (GFP) cDNA in pEGFP-N1, using Lipofectamine 2000 (Invitrogen), as described by the manufacturer.
 The cells were starved for 4 h before the treatments in serum-free DMEM containing 1% DMSO and 15 mM HEPES, pH 7.2.
 The cells were treated with different concentrations of BT44 (7.5, 18, 36 and 75μM) and GDNF (200 ng/ml) or NRTN (200 ng/ml) dissolved in starvation medium for 15 min.
-Then, after washing with ice-cold PBS containing 1 mM Na3VO4 the cells were lysed with RIPA-modified buffer (50 mM Tris-HCl, pH 7.4, 150 mM NaCl, 1 mM EDTA, 1% NP-40, 1% TX-100, 10% glycerol, EDTA-free protease inhibitor cocktail (Roche, Switzerland), 1 mM Na3VO4, 6 mM sodium deoxycholate, 1 mM PMSF) 500μl per well.
+Then, after washing with ice-cold PBS containing 1 mM Na3VO4 the cells were lysed with RIPA-modified buffer (50 mM Tris-HCl, pH 7.4, 150 mM NaCl, 1 mM EDTA, 1% NP-40, 1% TX-100, 10% glycerol, EDTA-free protease inhibitor cocktail (Roche, Switzerland), 1 mM Na3VO4, 6 mM sodium deoxycholate, 1 mM PMSF), 500μl per well.
 The lysates were centrifuged for 5 min (5000 rpm, 4°C) and supernatants were collected for immunoprecipitation.
-To immunoprecipitate RET, the supernatants (approx. 400μg of total protein) were incubated with anti-RET C-20 (2μg/ml, Santa Cruz Biotechnology, USA, Cat# sc-1290) antibody and magnetic beads coated with protein G (Dynabeads Protein G, Life Technologies, USA) on a rotator overnight at 4°C. The next day, after washing the beads with Tris-buffered saline, pH 7.4 (TBS) containing 1% Triton X-100, immunoprecipitated proteins were eluted by adding 50μl of 2×Laemmli buffer, resolved with 7.5% sodium dodecyl sulfate–polyacrylamide gel electrophoresis (SDS-PAGE) and then transferred on nitrocellulose membrane.
+To immunoprecipitate RET, the supernatants (approx. 400μg of total protein) were incubated with anti-RET C-20 (2μg/ml, Santa Cruz Biotechnology, USA, Cat# sc-1290) antibody and magnetic beads coated with protein G (Dynabeads Protein G, Life Technologies, USA) on a rotator overnight at 4°C. The next day, after washing the beads with Tris-buffered saline, pH 7.4 (TBS) containing 1% Triton X-100, immunoprecipitated proteins were eluted by adding 50μl of 2×Laemmli buffer, resolved in 7.5% sodium dodecyl sulfate–polyacrylamide gel (SDS-PAAG) and then transferred on nitrocellulose membrane.
 The membrane was blocked with 10% skimmed milk in TBS-T (TBS with 0.15% of Tween 20) for 10 min and probed overnight with anti-pan-phosphotyrosine (1:1500, clone 4G10, Merck Millipore, Germany, Cat# 05-321) antibody in TBS-T with 3% skimmed milk.
 The membrane was washed and incubated with goat anti-mouse horseradish peroxidase (HRP)-conjugated secondary antibody (Agilent Dako, USA, Cat# P044701) diluted 1:3000 in TBS-T with 3% skimmed milk for 1 h at room temperature.
 After washing, the bands were visualized with ECL reagent (Pierce Biotechnology, USA) using Luminescent Image Analyzer LAS-3000 (Fujifilm, Japan).
 Equal loading of proteins in different wells was confirmed by re-probing the membrane with primary anti-RET C-20 antibody (1:500, Santa Cruz Biotechnology, Cat# sc-1290) and secondary anti-goat antibody (1:500, Agilent Dako, Cat# P0449).

 Intracellular signaling assay